eersnington/obby-dev/apps/obby/ai/tools/web-scrape.md

 - Use markdown for detailed analysis, summary for quick context
 - Validate the URL (must include protocol)
 - If summary feels thin, also request markdown
+- Do not EVER reply with the screenshot URL directly in your response

 ## Examples
 <example>